Runtime & Orchestrationο

 The LLiMa application exposes a RESTful API for chat generation, audio processing, and system control.
 The following sections detail the available endpoints and their required parameters.

-Chat & Generation
+Chat & Generation (Port 9998)

 The application supports two endpoints for text generation, allowing integration with clients expecting either OpenAI or Ollama formats.
 Both endpoints trigger the inference backend and support streaming.